WheteThunger/VehicleDecayProtection/README.md

 Some vehicles also have an internal multiplier that reduces decay damage while under a roof.
 - Horses: `0.5x` decay damage while under a roof
 - Modular Cars: `0.1x` decay damage while under a roof
-- All Boats and Submarines: no decay damage while under a roof, if also in shallow water
+- All Boats and Submarines: no decay damage while under a roof
+  - In vanilla, they also have to be in shallow water, but this plugin removes that restriction
 - Hot Air Balloons: no decay damage while under a roof
 - Snowmobiles and Tomahas: no decay damage while under a roof